sg4e/Archipelago/worlds/fm/docs/en_Yu-Gi-Oh! Forbidden Memories.md

 for the first time or acquire a new card, you will unlock a check.
 Gradually you will unlock more and more duelists via the "Progressive
 Duelist" items shuffled among the available checks, all the way up to Final 6.

-## What is the goal of Donkey Kong Country 3 when randomized?
+## What is the goal of Yu-Gi-Oh!
+Forbidden Memories when randomized?

 Beat Nitemare, or if playing with the "All 6 Shuffled" Final 6 sequence settings, beat the last member of Final 6.